Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 Budget for all upfront costs

-Stamp duty is just one part of your buying costs.
-Do not forget solicitor fees (£1,000–£2,000), survey costs (£300–£1,500), and mortgage arrangement fees.
-A broker can help you map out the full picture.
+Stamp duty is only one slice of what buying costs you.
+There are also solicitor fees (£1,000 to £2,000), a survey (£300 to £1,500) and mortgage arrangement fees to plan for.
+A broker can help you see the whole picture.

 Related guides